1965

 FASTEN SEAT BELT LIGHT, Horizontal version as used on 1973's, made by TORRIX

-Wiring located under the front seats that is used for the seat weight sensing switches.
+Wiring located under the front pasengerseat that is used for the seat weight sensing switch.
 This wiring is on all North American SM's manufactured in calendar year 1972 and all 1973's

 Demonstration of the flashing FASTEN SEAT BELT light and the super annoying seat belt buzzer